-Sutro Biopharma, Inc. (the "Company") is a clinical stage drug discovery, development and manufacturing company focused on leveraging its integrated cell-free protein synthesis and site-specific conjugation platform, XpressCF+TM, to create a broad variety of optimally designed, next-generation protein therapeutics for cancer and autoimmune disorders.
+Sutro Biopharma, Inc. (the "Company"), is a clinical stage drug discovery, development and manufacturing company focused on deploying its proprietary integrated cell-free protein synthesis platform, XpressCF®, to create a broad variety of optimally designed, next-generation protein therapeutics initially for cancer and autoimmune disorders.
 The Company was incorporated on April 21, 2003 and is headquartered in South San Francisco, California.